 Trek & Travel: The Comfort-Oriented Choice

-If your adventures don’t demand the ultralight profile of the XLite, the Trail Pro™ is a premier fall sleeping pad choice.
-With an R-value of 4.4, you get year-round warmth and a pad ready for anything autumn brings your way.
+If your adventures don’t demand the ultralight and compact profile of the XLite, the Trail Pro™ is a premier fall sleeping pad choice.
+With an R-value of 4.4, you get similar warmth and a pad ready for anything autumn brings your way.

 Due to its super-supportive and compact StrataCore™ foam construction, the Trail Pro is light and packable enough for backcountry pursuits (especially by watercraft).
 The stretch-knit fabric on the surface is remarkably soft-to-the-touch and will be the envy of your camp companions.
 Weighing in at 1 lb 13 oz (820 g) in the regular size, the Trail Pro won’t disappear in your backpack like the XLite, but it will change the way you sleep under the stars.